padilr1/GenomeBiol_H3K36me_Shipman/README.md

   * `generate_binned_BED_file.sh` demonstrates how to generate 1kb and 10kb binned <code>BED</code> files from aligned <code>BAM</code> files.
   * `generate_tables_for_metagene_body_plots.md` demonstrates how to generate tables needed for plotting meta-gene body plots.
   * `compute_exon_intron_ratios.sh` computes exon versus intron ratios for a given aligned ChIP-seq sample file.
 This step will have to be run prior to generating the exon-intron ratio plots in R.
-* Certain figures as generated here will largely resemble but are not exactly the same as ones included in the manuscript, as those have had additional manual aesthetic adjustments.
-Additionally, some minor discrepancies may arise due to a degree of stochasticity in particular algorithms, but they do not impact the conclusions presented.
+* Figures generated using the scripts above will largely resemble the figures included in the manuscript.
+However, there may be minor discrepancies as a result of stochasticity in specific algorithms as well as additional manual aesthetic adjustments.
+Nevertheless, these minor differences do not impact the conclusions presented.